Why Your Hiring Practices Could Be Part of the Diversity Problem

-- Start by sharing a brief overview of why the job is important and how it makes a difference to the company (or community) as a whole.
+- Start by sharing a brief overview of why the job is important (the purpose) and how the role will make an impact in the company or community as a whole.
 Pay close attention to words that can signal to candidates that they aren’t a good fit.
-Avoid superlatives, and gender specific pronouns, and masculine/feminine associate language.
+Avoid superlatives, and gender-specific pronouns, and masculine/feminine associate language.

-- Prioritize key skills- what is required vs. what is nice to have.
-Build in as much flexibility as possible.
+- Prioritize key skills of what is required versus what is nice to have.
+Build-in as much flexibility as possible.

 - Avoid a long list of qualifications or responsibilities.
 Instead, focus on 5-7 bullet points that describe the key functions of the job.